-The Turners moved to Manchester in 1980.
-Betsy worked at The Incredible Tree at the Jelly Mill, and Grant joined the crew at Bromley Mountain.
-After a year or so, they decided to give their old hometowns a try, Grant’s in Canada and then Betsy’s, in Ohio.
+Fast forward several years.
+The young couple Betsy and Grant try out Vermont.
+They try out their old hometowns.
 “It was after those first few years that we decided we wanted to make a longer-term commitment and that’s when the lightbulb went off.
-We headed back to Vermont.
-The opportunity of taking over the lease from Park Place brought us back to Manchester; and we were up and running on August 6, 1986.”
-Inspired by Grant’s family business, and sparked by the couple’s shared appreciation for culture and art, Long Ago & Far Away had begun.
+We headed back to Manchester.”
+Inspired by Grant’s family business, and sparked by the couple’s shared appreciation for culture and art, Long Ago & Far Away began.

+Long Ago is a mosaic of relationships.
+One connection leads to another.
+Friends recommend artists to Grant and Betsy, others recommend the gallery to an artist.
+Plus, G&B are mission-driven, too.
 “There is a way to be useful as a merchant where you take things from where they’re common to where they are rare.
 And where you can take creators who are not getting exposure and give it to them.
-In remote areas of the arctic, there is no cash economy so we’re able to work with makers to move their work from their small area of the world down here to Manchester.
+In remote arctic areas, there’s no cash economy.
+We’re able to work with makers to move their pieces from their small area of the world down here to Manchester.
 And for the tens of thousands of people we meet who are interested, we can offer a window into that particular culture from that particular, remote place.
 We try to tie those two worlds together.
 That’s the path, and it’s a lot of fun.”

 Our purpose, too,” (from Betsy) “is to represent artists who are working today.
 Sometimes there is a preconceived notion that a native arts store is showcasing artifacts but that’s not the case with us.
 Grant and I invest our energy and dollars in representing living artists, and focus on showcasing their work and supporting them so that they can continue to work and create.”